Retired Detective Kenny Driscoll

 Audio of Speech

-"I can proudly state that during my tenure of service as both a patrolman, and detective within Baltimore City's Police Department that I have always endeavored to discharge my duty, without fear, favor, or partiality, so as to meet with the praise and or approval of all Baltimore's law-abiding citizens.
+"I can proudly state that during my tenure of service as both a patrolman, and detective within Baltimore City's Police Department that I have always endeavored to discharge my duty, without fear, favor, or partiality, so as to meet with the praise and or approval of Baltimore's law-abiding citizens.
 As well as the support and respect of the men, women, and supervisors I have served alongside of within this agency.
 As such I feel a certain degree of pride in knowing that I have, in great measure, been successful in having always kept my posts, and or assignments in order.
-I used to pray before my shifts that I would be where I could be of the most help to those in need, and from the encounters I have met, I would say, God has always answered my prayers.
-To me this was more than a job, it was what I was meant to do, and I was lucky enough to have been able to do it while wearing the badge of the Baltimore City Police Department."
+I used to pray before my shifts that I would be where I could be of the most assistance to those needing our help.
+From the encounters I have met, I would say, God has always answered my prayers.
+To me this was more than a job, it was what I was meant to do, and I was lucky enough to have been able to do it while wearing the uniform and badge of the Baltimore City Police Department."

 LEO Legends Baltimore PD

 A Look Behind the Badge